 To check out and access the most recently used GIFs, Emojis, Kaomoji’s, and Symbols, you can simply go to the Most recently used tab in the Clipboard Manager.
 It helps you quickly use commonly used GIFs, Emojis, and more in Windows 11.

-To retrieve pictures from Clipboard, you can go to the Clipboard History and then select the image you want to retrieve.
+To retrieve or save pictures from Clipboard, you can go to the Clipboard History and then select the image you want to retrieve.
 If you want to save the image, you can try a trick.
 Just open the Clipboard History and look for the image that you previously copied and want to retrieve.
 Select this image from the Clipboard and then open the Paint app in Windows 11.
 Now, paste this image in the app and then save it in formats like PNG, BMP, JPEG, GIF, and more using the File > Save as feature.

 The upgraded features in Windows 11’s default Clipboard Manager have made the task of copying and pasting text, images, URLs, GIFs, emojis, and more much easier.
 Try these new Clipboard features and do share how you like them.